sps41/CUH_Dermatology_Projects/Clinical_Projects.md

 **Clinician responsible:** Dr Marc Wallace <br>
 **Aim:** To quantitavely investigate the dispensing weight of emollients from different brands  <br>
 **Description:** Experiment to weigh how much emollient in g is dispensed from one pump on average of each brand of emollient to see how they correlate.   <br>

-**Title:** A medical student guide to being left handed <br>
-**Clinician responsible:** Dr Marc Wallace <br>
-**Aim:** To create a GP resource pack to aid A+G  <br>
-**Description:** ideally written by a left handed student but idea would be to write to each specialty in trust, find out how many left handed surgeons/procedural operators they have (compare this to baseline pop figures or control group for interest) and then qualitatively interview to find tips on how to adapt or use info to help trust improve equality/access especially with training tools etc  <br>